VictorRobellini/pfSense-Dashboard/README.md

 - Tag, templating - No need to specify all cpus or interfaces in the graph queries.
 These values are pulled in with queries.
 - Added chart to show all adapters, IP, MAC and Status[ from here](https://github.com/influxdata/telegraf/issues/3756#issuecomment-485606025 " from here")
 - Added Temperature data based on feedback from[ /u/tko1982](https://www.reddit.com/u/tko1982 " /u/tko1982") - CPU Temp and any other ACPI device that reports temp is now collected and reported
-- Cleaned up the telegraf config

-The dashboard has a bunch of variables that you don't need to mess with.
-The only one you will want to change is the $WAN.
-Just set that to your WAN interface and the graphs will update accordingly.
-There is a row for WAN network statistics that keys off of the $WAN variable.
-The LAN statistics include data for all interfaces excluding $WAN.
-You could easily apply this to any other interface you want to highlight.

 What I didn't do and need help with:

 - Include IP and ping methods from [/u/seb6596](https://www.reddit.com/u/seb6596 "/u/seb6596") when they are back online.
 - Make it pretty.
 I've never been good at this part
 - Get the RTT calculations right from the dpinger integration.
 It's in microseconds but for some reason doesn't match the graphs in pfSense when I compare them.

-### Plugins
-I put all my plugins in /usr/local/bin and set them to 555

-To troubleshoot plugins, add the following lines to the agent block in /usr/local/etc/telegraf.conf

-    debug = true
-    quiet = false
-    logfile = "/var/log/telegraf/telegraf.log"

-In pfSense, under Services -> Teltegraf, at the bottom of the page with the teeny tiny text box, I have the following additional configuration included the extra config listed in the config dir